AnTu2702/cookieschleuder/README.md

 # Cookieschleuder
-A simple Chrome/Chromium Extension that will catapult (http-put) the value of one single cookie to localhost http endpoint.
+A simple Chrome/Chromium Extension that will catapult (http-put) the value of one single cookie to a localhost http endpoint.

 ## Options
 ![Alt text](images/screenshot.png?raw=true "Screenshot")